Head Injury in Children

 Key points about head injury in children

 - A head injury is any kind of damage to the scalp, skull, brain, or other tissue and blood vessels in the head.
-A head injury is also often called a brain injury or traumatic brain injury (TBI).
+A head injury that affects the brain is often called a brain injury or traumatic brain injury (TBI).

 - Symptoms of a head injury may include swelling, headache, sensitivity to noise and light, confusion, or nausea and vomiting.

 - Treatment may include rest, ice, and stitches.
 In some cases, a child may need to stay in the hospital.
-He or she may be watched more closely for problems.
+They may be watched more closely for problems.

 - A child may also need to be watched closely for increased pressure inside the skull (intracranial pressure).

 - Children who suffer a severe brain injury may lose some function in muscle, speech, vision, hearing, or taste.
 They may need lifelong medical and rehab treatment.

 Tips to help you get the most from a visit to your child’s healthcare provider:

 - Know the reason for the visit and what you want to happen.

 - Before your visit, write down questions you want answered.